WooCommerce Critical Error – Checkout Page Failure

 2. Check for any alerts indicating available updates.

-3. Update all plugins, especially WooCommerce ones, and do it regularly.
+3. Update all plug-ins, especially WooCommerce ones, and do it regularly.

-Auto Page Rank can assist in monitoring plugin performance, identifying problematic ones, and suggesting timely updates so you avoid these headaches during checkout.
+Auto Page Rank can assist in monitoring plug-in performance, identifying problematic ones, and suggesting timely updates so you avoid these headaches during checkout.
 Your SEO health matters, and ensuring all parts function smoothly keeps you running strong.

 Troubleshooting Steps